The scaling limits of near-critical and dynamical percolation: Miscellaneous: gradient percolation, near-critical singularity, Loewner drift

 \ni We end this subsection with the {\bf measurability of the front}.
 First of all, from the proof of Theorem \ref{th.CL}, we have that a.s.~for $\omega_\infty^\gr$, there is an infinite cluster in the upper half-plane and a dual infinite cluster in the lower half plane, which suggests an interface (or front) $\gamma_\infty$ between these two.
 Indeed, for any $0<r<R$, consider the subset of the plane

-In other words, $F_{r,R}$ is the set of points in $\C$ which have 2 arms (one dual, one primal) in the Euclidean annulus $A(x,r,R)$.
+In other words, $F_{r,R}$ is the set of points in $\C$ which have 2-arm (one dual, one primal) in the Euclidean annulus $A(x,r,R)$.
 Now, it is not hard to show using the proof of Theorem~\ref{th.CL} that the set

 is non-empty, and just like in \cite[Corollary 2.13]{GPS2a}, it is measurable w.r.t.~the gradient percolation scaling limit.
-We stress here that this is only the set of points in the front, without an ordering that would give the front as a curve, although that should not be very hard, either.
+We stress here that this is only the set of points in the front, without an ordering that would give the front as a curve.
 See also \cite[Question 2.14]{GPS2a}.

-\subsection{Singularity of $\omega_\infty(\lambda)$ w.r.t $\omega_\infty(0)$}
+\subsection{Singularity of $\omega_\infty(\lambda)$ w.r.t. $\omega_\infty(0)$}

 The main result in \cite{NolinWerner} may be stated as follows: \begin{theorem}[\cite{NolinWerner}] Let $\lambda\neq 0$.
 Consider the interface $\gamma_\eta(\lambda)$ in the upper half-plane $\eta \Tg \cap \Hyp$ for the near-critical configuration $\omega_\eta^\nc(\lambda)$.
 Then, any subsequential scaling limit for $\{ \gamma_\eta(\lambda) \}_\eta$ is singular w.r.t. the $\SLE_6$ measure, the scaling limit of $\gamma_\eta(0)$. \end{theorem}